Local churches can do ministry because of the tithes and offerings from people who care. Without these donors, your church probably wouldn’t exist.

 Old school, hand-written notes are still the best way to do this.
 Anytime someone gives to your church for the first time or makes an unusual contribution, someone should send a hand-written, hand-addressed, hand-stamped thank you note.

 Have some designed with your church logo.
-Or grab these done-for-you designs from our store.
 Keep a stack nearby and whenever you process donations, take a few minutes to use them.

 #2 – To know what their donation is doing.